Skip to main content

 Properly seasoned wood contains 15–20% moisture content, achieving optimal combustion temperature and smoke production.
 Fresh-cut “green” wood creates bitter, acrid smoke due to incomplete combustion and excess moisture.
 Seasoning requires 6–12 months of proper storage, though kiln-dried options provide immediate usability.

-💡 Pro Tip: Digital moisture meters provide accurate readings for around $20-30 and eliminate guesswork.
-Aim for 15-20% moisture—over-dried wood below 10% burns too hot and fast, producing minimal smoke.
+Pitmaster Tip: Digital moisture meters provide accurate readings and eliminate guesswork.
+Aim for 15–20% — over-dried wood below 10% burns too hot and fast, producing minimal smoke.
+Experienced pitmasters also check for weight (lighter than green wood), a hollow ring when struck, and bark separation.

 Hardwood vs. Softwood